nightscout/trio-docs/docs/EN/operate/interface.md

 </details>

 ## New Bolus Calculator
 It's hard to manually calculate the right bolus for a meal.
 The carbs you eat are one thing, but to get the right bolus, you also need to consider carbs and insulin already on board, current glucose value, and where your glucose is heading.
 If glucose is heading low, should you still bolus, or wait?
 All of these considerations have been part of the bolus calculator for a while, but it has still raised lots of questions.
-Because of that, a new bolus calculator has been developed by one of the community members and it has been refined and tested by several users.
+Because of that, a new bolus calculator has been developed by one of the community members and refined and tested by several users.

 ### How to activate the new Bolus Calculator
 The new bolus calculator is not enabled by default.
 You need to go into Settings -> Bolus Calculator and activate it: